CreativeParts/meteor-autoform-mdl/README.md

 ```

-## Applying different MDL themes
+## Applying different Text input themes

-If you want to customize input fields (ex.
-Text) to display different MDL
+If you want to customize Text input fields to display different MDL
-themes (ex.
-Simple, Floating) you need to change the mdlTheme parameter in
+themes (ex. default, floating) you need to change the mdlTheme parameter in
 afQuickField.

 Here's an example: